I Wanna Be Down: Release

-Atlantic printed thirteen different single versions of "I Wanna Be Down".
-The most common CD / Maxi release included the album version, an extended mix called "Cool Out" and an a cappella version.
+"I Wanna Be Down" was released in the United States in August 1994 by Atlantic Records.
+The most common CD maxi single release included the album version, an extended mix called "Cool Out" and an a cappella version.
 On the cover, Brandy is seen sitting in an overall in front of a blue gate.
-The photo was taken by photographer Michael Miller who has previously worked with artists such as Cypress Hill and Daddy Freddy.
-In Europe, the song was released via East West Records and had the same table of contents as on the CD / Maxi single in the USA.
-In the UK, the song was printed on "12 vinyl records that were identical to the North American vinyl records.
-These editions included remix versions of the song such as" Carson CA Edit "and" 3 Boyz Dub ".
+The photo was taken by photographer Michael Miller. who has previously worked with artists such as Cypress Hill and Daddy Freddy.
+In the UK, the single was released by East West Records on December 5, 1994.